abuelgasimsaadeldin/Yolov5-on-Nano/README.md

 ```

 ### Inference
-Car and Carplate detection using a webcam that is connected to the Jetson Nano
+Car and Carplate detection using a webcam that is connected to the Jetson Nano.
 ```
 ./run.sh
 ```